mementum/backtrader/docs2/plotting/plotting.rst

           # Wether the candlesticks have to be filled or be transparent
           self.barupfill = True
           self.bardownfill = True

+          # Wether the candlesticks have to be filled or be transparent
+          self.fillalpha = 0.20

           # Wether to plot volume or not.
 Note: if the data in question has no
           # volume values, volume plotting will be skipped even if this is True